dinakaranonline/blog/_posts/2020-08-09-Weekly-RoundUp-August-2020.md

 ----------------------------------------------------------

-## Interesting reads for this week of 9th August 2020.
+## Interesting reads for the week of 9th August 2020.

 ### 1. Bjyu's have  acquired White Hat Junior for a whopping 200 million